-A buildup of lint in the dryer’s lint trap and vent causes the machine to work harder, which can shorten its life.
+A buildup of lint in the dryer’s lint trap and vent causes the appliance to work harder, which can shorten its life.

-More importantly, lint buildup can become a fire hazard.
-Thousands of fires occur every year that are caused by static electricity igniting dryer lint that’s built up in vents.
+More importantly, however, dryer lint buildup can become a fire hazard.
+Thousands of fires occur every year that are caused by static electricity igniting dryer lint that’s built up in vents and traps.

-10. Store hoses properly and shut off outdoor faucets
+10. Store your hoses properly and shut off outdoor faucets